 We are mainly a lessons facility, qualified to teach western horsemanship, contesting, natural horsemanship, hunt seat, hunter jump and dressage styles of riding.
 WWRC offers group, semi-private and private lessons in session format.
-WWRC guests can also enjoy spring and summer day camps, trail rides, badge programs and horse shows.
+WWRC guests can also enjoy spring and summer day camps and horse shows.

 The facility also provides access to a scenic, linear horse trail that measures 2.6 miles (one way) for public trail riders to bring their own horses and enjoy.

 Cincinnati, OH 45231

 Hours: Open daily 8 a.m. to 9 p.m.

 Office Hours: Monday-Thursday & Saturday from 10 a.m. to 3 p.m.

 Lessons are prescheduled and run year-round Monday-Thursday evenings & Saturday/Sunday daytimes.

 Established in 1954, the Winton Woods Riding Center (WWRC) in Winton Woods has grown into a regionally renowned lessons facility.
 The facility boasts approximately 40 horses, three barns, two lit outdoor arenas, an indoor riding hall and a cross country style jump field.
 The facility is staffed by talented, highly-trained employees, as well as more than 100 hard-working volunteers.